NameCoach/gpdb-client/README.md

 #### Complex search

-Perform a search in GPDB given between 1 and 10 search targets.
+Perform a GPDB search in for multiple targets.
+Currently you can specify up to 10 targets in a single request.

     result = gpdb_client.pronunciations.complex_search(
         targets: [